 Indeed, next to the more familiar concepts we elaborated in the previous paragraph, we need to take also in account the “equity”.

-Engraining Diversity & Inclusion (& Equity) in your culture is key to success
+Adjusting your organisation’s culture is key to success

 There are plenty of diversity & inclusion initiatives.
-They range from tallying the people over measuring expressed behaviours to tracking processes that support inclusion, like access to leadership, high profile projects, mentoring...
+They range from tallying the people over measuring expressed behaviors to tracking processes that support inclusion, like access to leadership, high profile projects, mentoring…

-Current research (*) suggests that diversity is a true competitive differentiator in the market and adds value to the bottom line.
+Current research (*) suggests that diversity is a true driver of competitive differentiation in the market and adds value to the bottom line.
 Yet, as we have seen, spending $265 million will not get you there.
-We want to ensure that your diversity and inclusion (D&I) initiatives will perform the way they are supposed to.
+We want to ensure that your diversity and inclusion (D&I) initiatives deliver on their promise.
 Therefore, it is pivotal to measure and track the intangibles that make up the organisational system: the culture.
 Any culture is, in essence, composed of values.
 Collaborators bring in the values which make up the system.